-5. Collective investment products Nature
+5. Collective Investment Products

-Collective Investment products include but are not limited to Mutual Funds, Exchange Traded Funds (ETFS), private funds, Real Estate Investment Trusts (REITS) and hedge funds.
+Collective Investment products include but are not limited to Mutual Funds, Exchange Traded Funds (ETFs), private funds, Real Estate Investment Trusts (REITs) and hedge funds.
 These are all investment vehicles that invest their assets in the securities of other issuers, or in cash, in accordance with their own internal rules.

-REITS are listed companies.
-Investment Trusts and REITS trade at a discount or premium to the cumulative value of their underlying investments, depending on the demand for their shares.
+REITs are listed companies.
+Investment Trusts and REITs trade at a discount or premium to the cumulative value of their underlying investments, depending on the demand for their shares.
 Unit Trusts and ICVCs are usually priced daily using a set formula based on their net assets minus charges.

-Some collective investment products specialize in certain countries or sectors and you should read the terms of any key features document or prospectus carefully before deciding on an investment.
+Some collective investment products specialize in certain countries or sectors, and you should read the terms of any key features document or prospectus carefully before deciding on an investment.